prmrdl/XenGuide/sites/prototype/content/Introduction/Concepts/futures.md

 By default, Xeneta combines all contracts available in a single day into one price.

 This includes contracts that were created in the past as well as those created recently.
-However, you can choose to exclude older contracts by using the <a href="https://support.xeneta.com/hc/en-us/articles/115001994874-Contracted-Within" target="_blank">Contracted Within</a> filter.
+This means that long-term contracts from several months ago will influence the benchmark price provided by Xeneta.

+If you are interested in the most current freight rates available on the market, you can choose to exclude older contracts by using the <a href="https://support.xeneta.com/hc/en-us/articles/115001994874-Contracted-Within" target="_blank">Contracted Within</a> filter.
 This allows you to see only those rates that were recently contracted.
 This should give you a clear picture of the prices most-recently agreed upon by market participants.

-{{< fig src="../futures-2.png" text="A set of rates contracted within 3 months." >}}
+{{< fig src="../futures-2.png" text="Example 2 — A set of rates contracted within 3 months." >}}

 In our example, if we calculate the market average for only those contracts that start within the scope of the Contracted Within filter for 3 months — the contracts that start within the pink region — we find that the market average value is $350.